What are the ages of camp?

 What types of projects will the children make and what will they learn?

-Every summer our camp is based on a theme and this year our theme is Natural Inspirations.
+Every session of camp has themes that classes may be based around.
 Each teaching-artist approaches the theme in a unique way and the projects and lessons vary each session.
 A few examples of projects and lessons from previous years are:

 - Carnival-inspired dance such as the Merengue and Samba